wp-plugins/redi-restaurant-reservation/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

-Easy ReDi Restaurant Reservation plugin allows you to easily manage reservations for your restaurant business.
+ReDi Restaurant Reservation plugin allows you to easily manage reservations for your restaurant business.

 == Description ==